 3.2.
-State-of-the-art of digital library models
+State-of-the-art of Digital Library Models

 In order to settle a theoretical common ground where it is possible to establish relationships between NESTOR and the different models proposed in the field of digital libraries, we describe and discuss the following state-of-the-art models: (i) the 5S formal model, (ii) the DELOS reference model, and (iii) the Europeana Data Model (EDM).
-These models are different in the scope they pursue and in the way they are defined, but they all aim at providing a means to model data, services, or applications in the digital libraries realm.
+These models are different in the scope they pursue and in the way in which they are defined, but they all aim at providing a means to model data, services, or applications in the digital libraries realm.

-The Structures, Spaces, Scenarios, Societies (5S) (Fox et al., 2012; Gonçalves, Fox, et al., 2004; Gonçalves et al., 2008) is a formal model which draws upon the broad digital library literature to produce a comprehensive base of support.
-It was developed largely bottom up, starting with key definitions and elucidation of digital library concepts from a minimalist approach.
-It is built around five main concepts: (i) streams are sequences of elements of an arbitrary type, e.g. bits, characters, images, and so on; (ii) structures specify the way in which parts of a whole are arranged or organized, e.g. hypertexts, taxonomies, and so on; (iii) spaces are sets of objects together with operations on those objects that obey certain constraints, e.g. vector spaces, probabilistic spaces, and so on; (iv) scenarios are sequences of related transition events, for instance, a story that describes possible ways to use a system to accomplish some functions that a user desires; and (v) societies are sets of entities and relationships between them, e.g. humans, hardware and software components, and so on.
+The Streams, Structures, Spaces, Scenarios, Societies (5S) [44, 48, 49] is a formal model and draws upon the broad digital library literature in order to have a comprehensive base of support.
+It was developed largely bottom up, starting with key definitions and with elucidation of digital library concepts from a minimalist approach.
+It is built around five main concepts: (i) streams are sequences of elements of an arbitrary type, e.g. bits, character, images, and so on; (ii)

-3 Digital wrappers "are pieces of software for binding digital content files and their metadata together and for specifying the logical relationships among the content files" (GDO, 2011).
+3Digital wrappers "are pieces of software for binding digital content files and their metadata together and for specifying the logical relationships among the content files" [46].